Ford Mondeo: Second generation (2000)

-Third generation (2006)
+Third generation (2007)

 The third-generation Mondeo was introduced in late 2006.
 Based on the EUCD platform developed with Volvo, the platform was the same as that used in the new large MPVs Galaxy and S-MAX.
 Its design theme was first shown as the Ford Iosis concept at the 2005 Frankfurt Motor Show, which gave an indication to the look of the Mk IV Mondeo.
 The new car, in estate bodystyle, was pre-launched in 'concept' form at the Paris Motor Show in September 2006.

 As with the previous model, the Mk IV Mondeo was not marketed in the United States or Canada because Ford sold the same-class Fusion, which was launched in 2005.
 The 2007 Mondeo marked the return to the Australian market after a six-year absence, due to a resurgence in popularity of medium-sized cars in the last few years.

 In September 2010, a mid-cycle facelifted Mk IV Mondeo was introduced with some changes, such as the new EcoBoost engines and LED daytime running lights.
 The front and rear of the car had minor changes, the biggest being the new design theme dubbed as the Kinetic Design.
 The interior was improved, with a use of better materials.

 Fourth generation (2012)

-The fourth-generation Mondeo was unveiled by Ford at the 2012 North American International Auto Show in Detroit, Michigan.
-Due to the merge of both models, the vehicle is sold as the Fusion in the Americas.
-With a design team based in Detroit for the planning and global launch phase, the new model takes many styling cues from the previous generation Ford Mondeo, and previous generation American Ford Fusion.
-Like the newest redesigns of the Focus and Fiesta before it, the new Mondeo is set on a global platform shared with the now-identical Fusion sold in North America.
+The fourth-generation Mondeo was presented by Ford at the 2012 North American International Auto Show in Detroit, Michigan.
+Due to the merge of both models, the vehicle was marketed as the Fusion in the Americas.
+With a design team based in Detroit for the planning and global launch phase, the new model took styling cues from the previous generation Ford Mondeo, and previous generation American Ford Fusion.
+Like then current redesigns of the Focus and Fiesta before it, the new Mondeo used a global platform shared with the now-identical Fusion marketed in North America.

-The range does not include five- or six-cylinder engines, and on launch will have a complete range of Ford EcoBoost engines.
+The range does not include five- or six-cylinder engines, and on launch had a complete range of Ford EcoBoost engines.

-Ford ceased production of the Mondeo at their Valencia Plant in March 2022 as Mondeo sales dwindled with buyers preferring crossovers and SUVs.
+Ford ended Mondeo production at their Valencia Plant in March 2022 as buyer interest shifted to crossovers and SUVs.